plone/plone.recipe.zope2install/README.txt

     The URL for an subversion checkout to use for the Zope 2 installation.

 `location`
     The path to a local, existing Zope 2 installation.
+Note: For this to work Zope must have been built with the same Python used to run buildout.

 `fake-zope-eggs`
     If set to true, add fake egg links to Zope 3 libraries, so that setuptools